Ethical & Sustainable Office Workwear

 Use patterns wisely

 Patterns are not as scary as they seem and if you are selective then they won’t become outdated.
 I recommend one patterned item per outfit while keeping the rest fairly simple.
 Stripes are always a go-to for me, both in my work and weekend wardrobes, so I know I am getting as many wears out of it as possible.
 If you are drawn to a particular pattern, (be it spots, flowers or anything in-between) pair it with neutral colours or a block colour if you are feeling daring.
-2020.DESIGN have me obsessed with their patterns and I am sure you will love them too.
-Ethically made and each pattern is hand printed using blocks means each garment is unique and made with love.

 Colour can be scary…

 But it can also really brighten up your day.
 Unless you really love a simple wardrobe, monotone can start to get draining.
 I know when I choose a jazzy kinda top I want to have a jazzy kinda day; and that feeling can rub off on your peers too.

 If your office has casual Fridays then you better be taking full advantage!
 This means you only need to figure out four office outfits per week and you start getting into weekend mode.
 I usually wear something casual and bright like this wrap linen dress while still being modest and work appropriate.